lsc4ss-s22/final-project-lyrics/README.md

 * Features:
   * Length oFf lyrics; Length of name
    Sentiment of lyrics by Spark NLP
-  * ectorized lyrics; Vectorized name
+  * Vectorized lyrics; Vectorized name
 * Result: AUC = 0.65
 <img src="AUC.png">
 * As we could see, the results are acceptable with sparse representation of our features.